 We wish to collaborate with Omaze to see a world where no child is ever sexually abused and then forced to face the very real possibility that a record of their terrible abuse will be shared online.

-Could support mandatory yearly counselling and psychological assessments for our incredibly resilient analysts, who do an extraordinary job.
+Could support mandatory yearly counselling and psychological assessments for our analysts, who do an extraordinary job.
 They’re highly trained to identify criminal imagery, but they’re also exposed to other content they don’t expect to see, this will assist our gold-standard welfare system.

 Young people are increasingly being groomed by online predators to create sexually explicit images and videos.
 This money could fund a one-off, life changing preventative communications campaign to keep children safe online by working with schools and parents/carers across the country.